-The figures reveal an overall positive trend in the amount of new housing completions relative to the population for Cambridgeshire and Peterborough (C&P).
-Starting at 4.14 new housing completions per 1000 of the population in 2014/15, there was a dip to 3.35 in 2015/16.
-The following years saw fluctuations, with an increase to 3.59 in 2016/17 and 3.75 in 2017/18.
-The trend then continued upwards, reaching 4.31 in 2018/19.
+The figures reveal a trend in the density of new housing completions relative to the population over these years for Cambridgeshire and Peterborough (C&P).
+Starting at 4.14 new housing completions per 1000 of the population in 2015, there was a dip to 3.35 in 2017 and a slight decline to 3.75 in 2018.
+The trend then continued upwards, reaching 4.31 in 2019.
 The data highlights a significant surge to 5.25 new completions.
-The completions then saw a decline to 4.11 in 2020/21.
+The completions then saw a decline to 4.11 in 2021.

 Comparing these figures to the regional and national averages, the data indicates that C&P's housing completions per 1000 of the population have consistently been higher than those in the East region and the national average for England.
-While C&P experienced fluctuations, the East region's averages remained relatively lower, with East of England starting at 2.45 in 2014/15 and reaching 3.52 in 2020/21.
-Similarly, England's averages started at 2.60 in 2014/15 and reached 3.09 in 2020/21.
-These comparisons emphasize C&P's housing development relative to its population but does not necessarily show that this is enough for demand of housing.
-Over the last twenty years, England's housing stock has gone up by 19%, whilst Cambridgeshire and Peterborough's stock has gone up by 29% (source: dwelling stock estimates from ONS live tables).
+While C&P experienced fluctuations, the East region's averages remained relatively lower, with East of England starting at 2.45 in 2015 and reaching 3.52 in 2021.
+Similarly, England's averages started at 2.60 in 2015 and reaches 3.09 in 2021.
+These comparisons emphasize C&P's housing development relative to its population but dees not necessarily show that this is enough for demand of housing.

+Over the last twenty years, England's housing stock has gone up by 19% compared to Cambridgeshire and Peterborough's stock, which has gone up by 29% as per the dwelling stock estimates from ONS live tables.
 Our housing delivery rate has been one of the highest in the country.
-An important factor for this metric is the underlying rate of population for gonulation gonuth.
+An important factor for this metric is the underlying rate of population growth.